 Cannabis has been proven to stop treatment-resistant cluster headaches in some patients, and THC and CBD both have potential treatment benefits because of their psychotropic effects and anti-inflammatory effects, respectively.

 Migraines cause severe, debilitating pain on one or both sides of the head that can last anywhere from four hours to several days, and involve other symptoms like sensory sensitivity, nausea, and vomiting.
 Common triggers could be stress, lack of food, alcohol, hormonal changes, lack of sleep and environment factors like allergens, and learning your own triggers can be helpful in managing your symptoms.

-If you suffer from migraines, you could be prescribed opioids, anticonvulsants, antidepressants, or even Botox, but if you’re seeking a treatment that’s less invasive to the body than prescriptions and chemicals, cannabis has been proven to reduce migraine pain and frequency.
+If you suffer from migraines, you could be prescribed medications such as anticonvulsants, antidepressants, or even Botox, but if you’re seeking a treatment that’s less invasive to the body than prescriptions and chemicals, cannabis has been proven to reduce migraine pain and frequency.